humanetech-community/awesome-humane-tech/pull_request_template.md

 <!-- Feel free to add more sections to explain about your awesome humane work to us -->

-- [ ] I have referred the list and did not find this software/tool/service/tech already added.
+- [ ] I have referred the list and did not find this submission already added.
 - [ ] I have read the contribution guidelines [here](https://github.com/humanetech-community/awesome-humane-tech/blob/master/contributing.md)
 - [ ] I have read the code of conduct and I agree to adhere to the same [here](https://github.com/humanetech-community/awesome-humane-tech/blob/master/code-of-conduct.md)
 - [ ] I have added my entry as the latest (last dotted point) under a topic, not at the beginning, not interleaved.